dQw4w9WgXcQ/osrs-pathfinder/README.md

 ## The Pathfinding Algorithm

 Pathfinding is done in two stages.
 First, a link path is found using Dijkstra's.
-Then, guided by the link path, the tile path can be found efficiently using A*.
+Then, tile paths are found between links.

+In the image below, each color represents a component.
+Cyan lines represent links, while blue lines represent the tile path.

 Links are doors, stairs, ships, and other shortcuts.
 "Components" are islands of tiles connected by links.
 Distances between links (through components) are calcualted during graph generation to create the weighted Dijkstra's graph.
 An